Categories

 Q: Which is the smallest hypodermic needle commonly used?

-A: 30G is a commonly available smallest gauge for minimal pain injections.
+A:30Gis a commonly available smallest gauge for minimal pain injections.

 Q: Are gauge and length interchangeable?